 A technology news site, The Register, has reported that more than 4200 sites were infected for a few hours on Sunday with a malicious version of Browsealoud from British software maker Texthelp.
 Browsealoud is a widely used tool that reads out web pages for people with visual impairment.
 The malicious version of Browsealoud made Monero, a digital currency mining software, run on computers that visited infected sites, thereby mining cryptocurrencies for the attackers.

-Upon being informed of the attack, Texthelp shut down the operation by disabling Browsealoud altogether, while its engineering team investigated.
-With government sites being under attack, it only shows the lengths hackers can go to in order to mine cryptocurrencies, while also expounding the growing demand for such currencies.
+Upon being informed of the attack, Texthelp shut down the operation by disabling Browsealoud altogether while its engineering team investigated.
+With government sites being under attack, it only shows the lengths hackers can go to to mine cryptocurrencies while expounding the growing demand for such currencies.